Fairfield Domestic Violence Penalties

 In Connecticut, domestic violence is often known as family violence, and both terms refer to violent criminal acts that take place between people who live together or share a family or dating relationship, either currently or in the past.

-Because Fairfield does not have a criminal courthouse of its own, all domestic violence arrests in Fairfield, Connecticut report to Bridgeport Superior Court on Golden Hill Avenue.
+Because Fairfield does not have a criminal courthouse of its own, all domestic violence arrests report to Bridgeport Superior Court on Golden Hill Avenue.

-As any of the best Fairfield criminal lawyers and attorneys appreciate, many offenses fit within the spectrum of domestic violence crimes.
+As any of the best domestic violence attorneys appreciate, many offenses fit within the spectrum of domestic violence crimes.
 While it would be nearly impossible to list all of them and their corresponding potential penalties, some of the most common Fairfield domestic violence penalties and crimes are described briefly below.

 What Are The Penalties For Threatening?